 Integrity.
 We commit to Integrity.
 As stewards of the public trust, we will be honest, ethical and transparent.

-Equity.
-We commit to embrace and strengthen Diversity and Inclusion, providing an enriching and equitable learning environment where every individual is valued, and promoting diversity of people and ideas.
+Relationships.
+We commit to embrace and strengthen positive Relationships between our faculty, staff and students, providing an enriching and fulfilling learning environment where every individual is respected and valued.

 Responsibility.
 We commit to Social Responsibility to promote the public good and contribute to global understanding.